RIR360/development/journal/2025/october.md

 - If you can't stay motivated, you have to make a strong system.
 - Make a strong, organized system that will help you stay on the track.
 - A local tasks system is great if you can have auto reminder system.
+- I brought that tasks feature locally by connecting tasks with it.